marcoverpas/PhD_Lectures_Macerata_2025/README.md

 |                     |                 |                 |                 |                 |
 |Column tot.          |0                |0                |0                |                0|

 While all rows related to financial assets/liabilities must sum to zero, the row related to fixed capital does not, because tangible capital is only an asset for the economy.
-In addition, since it is assumed that banks and firms do not make net profits, household net wealth must be exacly equal to the stock of tangible capital.
+In addition, since it is assumed that banks and firms do not make net profits, households' net wealth must be exacly equal to the stock of tangible capital.

 #### Table 2.
 Transactions-flow matrix